-Because of an overlap in phenotypical characteristics between carriers and noncarriers, even when including only confirmed pathogenic variants, the sample size of our study might be insufficient to detect small to moderate associations or associations with relatively infrequent features, such as serogranular/serous drusen pigment epithelium detachment and the presence of geographic atrophy.
-Additionally, when correcting for multiple comparisons, only drusen area remained significantly associated with rare variant carriers, which is most likely the result of our small sample size.
+Because of an overlap in phenotypical characteristics between carriers and noncarriers, even when including only confirmed pathogenic variants, the sample size of our study might be insufficient to detect small to moderate associations or associations with relatively infrequent features, such as serogranular/serous drusen pigment epithelium detachment and the

 Our study was also restricted by its retrospective design, therefore, for the analyses, we were limited to the images that were captured in the past.
 Peripheral fundus images and other image modalities were often lacking and therefore not taken into account in the current study.
 To assess to what extent drusen are located outside the central retina, imaging should preferably be extended to the peripheral retina.
 Additionally, certain phenotypical characteristics are better visualized with other imaging techniques (eg, cuticular drusen).
-Previously, CFH variants were identified in patients with the cuticular drusen subtype of AMD, and fluorescein angiography is considered the best modality to diagnose these type of drusen.^{22,29,30} Furthermore, optical coherence tomography enables detailed visualization of the different retinal layer structures that are not visible on color fundus images, and has the advantage of three-dimensional image assessment.
+Previously, CFH variants were identified in patients with the cuticular drusen subtype of AMD, and fluorescein angiography is considered the best modality to diagnose these type of drusen.
+Furthermore, optical coherence tomography enables detailed visualization of the different retinal layer structures that are not visible on color fundus images, and has the advantage of three-dimensional image assessment.
 Future prospective studies could therefore benefit from assessing multiple image modalities and imaging of the peripheral retina.